Jack London: Gold rush and first success

 On returning to California in 1898, London began working to get published, a struggle described in his novel Martin Eden (serialized in 1908, published in 1909).
 His first published story since high school was "To the Man On Trail", which has frequently been collected in anthologies.
 When The Overland Monthly offered him only five dollars for it—and was slow paying—London came close to abandoning his writing career.
 In his words, "literally and literarily I was saved" when The Black Cat accepted his story "A Thousand Deaths" and paid him $40—the "first money I ever received for a story".

 London began his writing career just as new printing technologies enabled lower-cost production of magazines.
 This resulted in a boom in popular magazines aimed at a wide public audience and a strong market for short fiction.
 In 1900, he made $2,500 in writing, about $ in today's currency.

 Among the works he sold to magazines was a short story known as either "Diable" (1902) or "Bâtard" (1904), two editions of the same basic story.
 London received $141.25 for this story on May 27, 1902.
 In the text, a cruel French Canadian brutalizes his dog, and the dog retaliates and kills the man.
 London told some of his critics that man's actions are the main cause of the behavior of their animals, and he would show this famously in another story, The Call of the Wild.

 In early 1903, London sold The Call of the Wild to The Saturday Evening Post for $750 and the book rights to Macmillan.
 Macmillan's promotional campaign propelled it to swift success.

 While living at his rented villa on Lake Merritt in Oakland, California, London met poet George Sterling; in time they became best friends.
 In 1902, Sterling helped London find a home closer to his own in nearby Piedmont.
 In his letters London addressed Sterling as "Greek", owing to Sterling's aquiline nose and classical profile, and he signed them as "Wolf".
 London was later to depict Sterling as Russ Brissenden in his autobiographical novel Martin Eden (1910) and as Mark Hall in The Valley of the Moon (1913).

 In later life London indulged his wide-ranging interests by accumulating a personal library of 15,000 volumes.
 He referred to his books as "the tools of my trade".

+The Crowd (literary group)

+The Crowd gathered at the restaurants (including Coppa's) at the old Montgomery Block and later was a: